Anube9/RNA-to-DNA-Reverse-Transcription-and-Nucleotide-Frequency-Analysis/README.md

 ```

 # Input RNA Sequences
-Provide the RNA sequences in fasta format.
-For example, RNA-sequence1.fna and RNA-sequence2.fna.
+Provide the RNA sequences in fasta format, RNA-sequence1.fna and RNA-sequence2.fna.

 # Run the Program
-Execute the R script provided in the repository to perform the following steps:
+Execute the R script provided in the repository to perform the following steps: <br>
-Read RNA sequences from fasta files.
+Read RNA sequences from fasta files.<br>
-Reverse transcribe RNA sequences to DNA.
+Reverse transcribe RNA sequences to DNA.<br>
-Calculate di-nucleotide and tri-nucleotide frequencies.
+Calculate di-nucleotide and tri-nucleotide frequencies.<br>
-Compare nucleotide compositions between sequences.
+Compare nucleotide compositions between sequences.<br>
-Identify differences exceeding a threefold threshold.
+Identify differences exceeding a threefold threshold.<br>